Arterial Thrombosis

 While arterial thrombosis often lurks silently within our vascular system, its presence can manifest in a variety of ways, from subtle whispers to thunderous alarms.
 Recognizing these signs and symptoms, both acute and chronic, is crucial for early intervention and preventing disastrous consequences.

-Acute Signs
+Acute Signs of Arterial Thrombosis

-The blood flow in an artery blocked by a clot can trigger an acute event, a sudden disruption with alarming symptoms:
+The blood flow in an artery blocked by a clot can trigger an acute event, a sudden disruption with alarming symptoms.

 • Pain: A sharp, intense pain is often the first sign, This can be severe and localized, depending on the affected artery.
 Chest pain in a heart attack, leg pain in peripheral artery disease, or excruciating headache in a stroke are all potential clues.